Swan maiden: Lithuania

 In another Lithuanian variant published by Fr.
 Richter in the journal Zeitschrift für Volkskunde with the title Die Schwanfrau ("The Swan Woman"), a count's son, on a hunt, sights three swans, who talk among themselves that whoever is listening to them may help them break their curse.
-The count's son comes out of a bush and agrees to help them: by fighting a giant and breaking the spell a magician cast on them.
+The count's son comes out of a bush and agrees to help them by fighting a giant and breaking the spell a magician cast on them.

 Northern Eurasia

-In a tale from the Samoyed people of Northern Eurasia, an old woman informs a youth of seven maidens who are bathing in a lake in a dark forest.
+In a tale from the Samoyed people of Northern Eurasia, an older woman tells a youth about seven maidens bathing in a lake in a dark forest.
 English folklorist Edwin Sidney Hartland cited a variant where the seven maidens arrive at the lake in their reindeer chariot.
 Whatever their origin, scientist Fridtjof Nansen reported that, in these tales, the girls lived "in the air or in the sky".

 Philosopher John Fiske cited a Siberian tale wherein a Samoyed man steals the feather skin of one of seven swan maidens.
 In return, he wants her help in enacting his revenge on seven robbers who killed his mother.
-In another version of this tale, still sourced from the Samoyed and translated by Charles Fillingham Coxwell, the seven man have kidnapped the sister from a Samoyed man, and the protagonist steals the garments of a woman from the sky to ensure her help.
+In another version of this tale, still sourced from the Samoyed and translated by Charles Fillingham Coxwell, the seven men have kidnapped the sister of a Samoyed man, and the protagonist steals the garments of a woman from the sky to ensure her help.

 In a tale attributed to the Tungus of Siberia, titled Ivan the Mare's Son (Russian: "Иван Кобыльников сын") - related to both Fehérlófia and Jean de l'Ours -, a mare gives birth to a human son, Ivan.
 When he grows up, he meets two companions also named Ivan: Ivan the Sun's Son and Ivan the Moon's Son.
 The three decide to live together in a hut made of wooden poles and animal skins.
 For two nights, after they hunt in the forest, they come home and see the place in perfect order.
 On the third night, Ivan, the Mare's Son, decides to stay awake and discovers that three herons descending to the ground and taking off their feathers and wings to become maidens.
 Ivan, the Mare's Son, hides their bird garments until they reveal themselves.
-Marfida, the heron maiden, and her sisters marry the three Ivans and the three couples live together.
-The rest of the story follows tale type ATU 301, "The Three Stolen Princesses": descent into underworld by hero, rescue of maidens, betrayal by companions and return to the upper world on eagle.
+Marfida, the heron maiden, and her sisters marry the three Ivans, and the three couples live together.
+The rest of the story follows the tale type ATU 301, "The Three Stolen Princesses": the hero's descent into the underworld, the rescue of the maidens, betrayal by companions, and return to the upper world on an eagle.